 - 2/3 cup plumped raisins

-- 1/2 cup coarsely ground blanched almonds (optional)
+- Optional: 1/2 cup coarsely almonds (ground and blanched)

 When ready to cook, drain the wheat berries, rinse, drain again and place back in the pot.
 Add 6 cups cold water and salt, bring to a boil, reduce heat to a simmer, and cook until tender (anywhere from 90 minutes to 3 hours).
 Drain and set aside to cool.